Human Sciences

 Required Courses

-Human Sciences Core (9 - 12 credit hours)
+Human Sciences Core (9 - 13 credit hours)

-• KIN 500: Research Methods (3 CH)
+- KIN 500: Techniques of Research (3 CH)

-Professional Development
+Professional Development (1 credit hour)

-• SHUS 503: Human Sciences Seminar (1 CH)
+- SHUS 503: Human Sciences Seminar (1 CH)

 Select One Of The Following Concentrations:

-Exercise Science Concentration (12-15 credit hours of KIN graduate courses; an additional 2-6 credit hours of approved courses are also required)
+Exercise Science Concentration (11-18 credit hours of KIN graduate courses; an additional 2-6 credit hours of approved courses are also required)

-*Nutrition and Dietetics Concentration (17-20 credit hours)
+Nutrition and Dietetics Concentration (16-20 credit hours)

-2. Nutrition & Dietetics and Dietetic Internship*: 12 credit hours from approved FN/HND courses; 9 hours supervised practice (FN 580A, FN 580B, FN 580C).
+- Nutrition & Dietetics with Dietetic Internship*: 12 credit hours from approved FN courses; 15 hours supervised practice (FN 580A, FN 580B, FN 580C).

 To be eligible for admission into the Nutrition & Dietetics with Dietetic Internship program, students need a Verification Statement for having completed a Didactic Program in Dietetics issued by an ACEND®-accredited program director.
-Admission to the Dietetics Internship program is separate from admission to the SIU Graduate School, please see the Dietetic Internship Coordinator for information on admission to this program.
-The Master of Science Degree in Human Sciences with a concentration in Nutrition and Dietetics with the Dietetic Internship Program is designed to provide advanced study in nutrition and dietetics and provide a minimum of 1000 hours of supervised practice (dietetic internship).
+Admission to The Dietetic Internship program is separate from admission to the SIUC Graduate School, please see the Dietetic Internship Coordinator for information on admission to this program.
+The Master of Science Degree in Human Sciences with a concentration in Nutrition and Dietetics with The Dietetic Internship Program is designed to provide advanced study in nutrition and dietetics and provide a minimum of 1000 hours of supervised practice (dietetic internship).
 Students who successfully complete the M.S. in Human Sciences’ coursework and a minimum of 1000 hours of the accredited dietetic internship must be verified by the program director to then be eligible to take the registration examination for dietitians.
 The Accreditation Council for Education in Nutrition and Dietetics (ACEND®) sets Standards of Education for entry-level dietetics education.
 ACEND® is the only accrediting agency for dietetics education programs recognized by the United States Department of Education (USDE).
 Continued recognition by the USDE since 1974 affirms that ACEND® is a reliable authority as to the quality of dietetics education program that it accredits.
-Programs accredited by ACEND® meet the education requirements established by Commission of Dietetic Registration (CDR).
-The Dietetic Internship program at SIU has been granted accreditation through 2028 by ACEND®.
+Programs accredited by ACEND® meet the education requirements established by Commission on Dietetic Registration (CDR).
+The Dietetic Internship program at SIUC has been granted accreditation through 2028 by ACEND®.

 Sport and Recreation Administration Concentration (17-20 credit hours of KIN, REC, or other approved courses)